TeamCodeStream/codestream-guide/docs/src/features/feedback-requests-section.md

 comments on your work.

 When you hover over the Feedback Requests section heading, you'll see a "+" icon to create a new feedback request.
-If you're a team admin you'll also see a gear icon to control how both feedback request assignments and approvals work for your team.
+If you're an admin you'll also see a gear icon to control how both feedback request assignments and approvals work for your organization.

 ![Feedback Request Settings](../assets/images/FRTeamSettings.png)

-By default, the person requesting feedback can decide how approvals work, but you can, instead, set a default behavior for all feedback requests for the team.
+By default, the person requesting feedback can decide how approvals work, but you can, instead, set a default behavior for all feedback requests for the organization.

 * Any reviewer can approve - Any one can approve the feedback request, regardless of how many reviewers are assigned.